 There’s something liberating about reducing the necessities of life to the contents of a backpack and setting out on an adventure.
 Be it bush walking, travelling, or climbing mountains, the right backpacks are designed for you to carry your life on your back.
 Paddy Pallin can help you find the perfect pack for your upcoming adventure.

 Primarily used for wilderness based activities, such as bushwalking, mountaineering and skiing, rucksacks are designed to be highly stable, comfortable for long periods and weatherproof.
 Choosing a rucksack depends on many things: long trips and cold climates call for larger packs while densely vegetated country calls for tough, slim packs without side pockets which catch on scrub.
-Mountaineering packs will often come with plenty of attachments so that you can quickly access gear without having to remove your gloves and rummage around.
+Mountaineering packs will often come with plenty of attachments so that you can quickly access gear.
 Packs can be a major investment in your outdoor kit so it's important to cover as many of your core needs as possible.
 There are a large range of packs in Paddy Pallin stores and our staff’s expert advice can make your choice easy.
-A popular and versatile rucksack is the Osprey Ariel 65 for women or Osprey Aether 65 for men.

 Both the volume of the pack (in litres) and its length are important.
-If there is any chance of you going on extended trips it is better to err towards the largest capacity pack suitable to your height.
-This avoids the risk of having to strap essentials onto the outside of the pack.
+If there is any chance of you going on extended trips it is better to opt towards the largest capacity pack suitable to your height.
 Typical volumes and their uses are shown below:

 - Up to 30 litres: Good for day walking or an overnight trip in warm weather where your needs will be minimal.